 The Group monitors capital on the basis of the gearing ratio.
-The ratio is calculated as total borrowings divided by total capital.
-Total capital includes total borrowings and total (deficit)/equity as shown in the consolidated statement of financial position.
-Total borrowings include short-term bank loans and long-term bank loans as shown in the consolidated statement of financial position.
+The ratio is calculated as principal of total borrowings divided by total capital.
+Total capital includes principal of total borrowings and total equity/(deficit) as shown in the consolidated statement of financial position.
+Principal of total borrowings include short-term bank loans and long-term bank loans as shown in notes 26 and 27 respectively to the consolidated statement of financial position.